 1. Clean up the Resized Images that Are Unused

 Removing these images is a very good way of obtaining some extra space on the disk.
-You should know that this measure isn’t necessary unless your site has been online for quite a while or is too image heavy.
-It this is your case then you should use the “DNUI Delete not used image” plugin to perform a scan of the database and search for pictures that aren’t correlated with posts.
+You should know that this measure isn’t necessary unless your site has been online for quite a while or is too image-heavy.
+If this is the case then you should use the “DNUI Delete not used image” plugin to perform a scan of the database and search for pictures that aren’t correlated with posts.
 After selecting the “Show only image not used” option from the Options tab, the pictures that are being used in your posts won’t show.

 2. Optimization of Tables